sumowll/BD4H-Bootcamp/docs/dl/dl-setup.md

 Then, you will meet the following login page.
 ![login](./images/login.png)

-Please use `guest` for both Username and Password.
+Please use `guestfa2018` for both Username and Password.
 Once you successfully login with the guest account, you can find the folders
 ![jupyter](./images/jupyter.png)